 His life is a testament to the power of ideas.
 As President Ronald Reagan wrote: “Our nation and her people have been vastly enriched by his devotion to the cause of freedom, and generations to come will look to Leonard Read for inspiration.”

-By Lawrence W. Reed
+Introduction by Lawrence W. Reed

 Eloquent.
 Extraordinary.
 Timeless.
 Paradigm-shifting.
 Classic.
 Six decades after it first appeared, Leonard Read’s “I, Pencil” evokes such adjectives of praise.
 Rightfully so, for this little essay opens eyes and minds among people of all ages.
 Many first-time readers never see the world quite the same again.